wongyihao02/tp/docs/DeveloperGuide.md

 `AddMarksCommand#execute()`
 - ![AddMarksCommand.png](diagrams/markslistcommands/AddMarksCommand.png)
+- - Reference diagrams provided at the end of this section.
 - Validates the input to ensure it follows the expected format and is not missing arguments.
 - Parses the input to extract the tutorial class code, matric number, assignment name, marks and maximum marks.
 - Validates parsed inputs marks and maximum marks to make sure they are valid, non-negative integers with maximum marks >= marks.